Metalnem/mijailovic.net/_drafts/books-2017-q2.md

 money into index funds would be common knowledge, but that's not the case in practice.
 Ramit tries to correct that.
-You will learn everything you need to know about credit cards, checking and savings accounts, 401(k) and Roth IRA, index and lifecycle funds, buying a house or a car, and much, much else.
-You will also learn that investing is not about picking stocks, and that only by using an index fund for investing, you will automatically be ahead of most professionals that actively manage funds.
+You will learn everything you need to know about credit cards, checking and savings accounts, 401(k) and Roth IRA, index and lifecycle funds, buying a house or a car, and much, much more.
+You will also learn that investing is not about picking stocks, and that by only using an index fund for investing, you will automatically be ahead of most professionals that actively manage funds.

 Everything is nicely summarized at the end of each chapter,